arty-F/UniDI/README.md

 - **Caching** reflection data for reducing allocations.
 - **Small codebase**.
 - **Easy to use**.
-- **DOES NOT CONTAIN UNNECESSARY FUNCTIONALITY** like other popular di frameworks.
+- **DOES NOT CONTAIN UNNECESSARY FUNCTIONALITY** like other popular DI frameworks.

 ## Features